SienneR/SienneR.github.io/essays/question-everything.md

 Based on your question, there may be a few special cases that apply to you.
 For [Stack Overflow](https://stackoverflow.com) questions, you should always search first and then ask.
 Do not ask a question that has been asked before.
 For Web/IRC forums, theres often a channel for people who are new to get help.
 Still, search before asking.
 If you're not getting anywhere, use mailing lists, not individual email addresses.

+Your subject line is very important.
+Be descriptive, not using phrases such as "need help" or "assistance needed" or etc. Obviously you need help, otherwise you wouldn't be here.
+The best practice in subject lines is to use the "object-deviation" format.
+What are you needing help with, and then what is going on?
+It both introduces the topic to the reader, allowing them to quickly ascertain whether or not they can even help, and begins explaining the problem.

 ## What do You Mean?

+So lets go ahead an analyze some examples, just to see all the above in action.

+1. In this [example](https://stackoverflow.com/questions/71724426/how-to-prevent-useeffect-run-twice-after-running-a-function-in-context-consume), someone was having an issue with a javascript function in react.
+Overall, the post was well made and the community response was positive.

+   Positives of this post inlcude the subject line.
+The subject, while it is not in the object-deviation format, does accurately summarize the issue the poster was having.
+Additionally, all of the code included in the post was correctly formatted (no images, could easily be copy-pasted).
+The post is very descriptive and allows the reader to understand what is going on thoroughly.
+This question could not be found anywhere else on the site, and as a result there were over 2000 views and 3 detailed responses.

+2. In this [example](https://stackoverflow.com/questions/23040185/insert-table-names-in-jcombobox-in-swing-java), someone was having an issue with table names in JComboBox in swing Java.
+Overall, the post was not well made and the community response was nonexistent.

+   The subject line of this post accurately describes the issue the poster was having.
+However in the description description, lines such as "Please point out the mistake that i'm doing" and "Sorry if this question is already posted".
+There were no responses at all to this question.
+The code is properly formatted and included in the post, however not enough context as to what is going on is provided.

+3. In this [example](https://stackoverflow.com/questions/57871677/ios-13-silent-push-notifications-are-no-longer-reliable), someone was having an issue with iOS notifications.
+Overall, the post was not well made and the community response was nonexistent.

+    The subject line of this post is nondescript, and makes a statement that is not conducive to an answer.
+The entire post in general is not very specific, and ends without ever technically asking a question.
+Naturally, there were over 8000 views of this post without a single answer.

 ## All Around